Updated December 16, 2020

 A property manager who makes an effort enjoys a high occupancy rate.
 To foster a healthy landlord-tenant relationship, landlords should review some of the suggestions detailed in this article and see if they apply to their situation.
 With empathy and kindness, a resolution is possible.

 An apartment complex represents a small community of diverse individuals, each with their unique story of move-in day.
 They'll likely relate to the new tenant's stress and anxiety, which might alleviate the tension.
 Through shared experience, tenants can form friendships and help one another.

 As a landlord gives their tenant a tour of the property, they can go out of their way to make introductions.
 If the property manager is on friendly terms with the residents, this process is easy and natural.
-The tenant will gradually begin to develop a network of neighbors they can trust and depend on.
+The tenant will gradually begin to develop a network of neighbors on whom they can trust and depend.

 Invite the Tenant to a Meal

 If a landlord can find time in their schedule, they should invite their most recent resident to breakfast or lunch.
 A nearby cafe or deli will work — anywhere with a casual atmosphere that isn't too expensive.
 Sharing pleasant conversation and good food will lighten the mood and calm a tenant's nerves.

 More than that, it's an opportunity for the property manager to talk about the local area and detail anything their renter needs to know.
 They can review specific procedures and protocols and discuss different attractions in the area.
 To leave a good impression, the landlord should pick up the check.

 Clean and Prepare the Property

 As standard protocol dictates, when a tenant chooses to vacate a unit, that unit requires an inspection.
 Landlords should check and double-check their new tenant's accommodations to ensure the space is spotless.